sigstore/fulcio/docs/how-certificate-issuing-works.md

 - An OpenID Connect (OIDC) identity token.
 This is a signed JWT containing information about the principal (identity of the client), the issuer (who issued the identity token - Google, Microsoft, GitHub, etc.) and additional metadata such as expiration.
-The princaipl identity can either be a maintainer identity in the form of an email, or a workload identity.
+The principal identity can either be a maintainer identity in the form of an email, or a workload identity.
 - The public key.
 This is the public portion of a cryptographic key pair generated by the client.
 The public key will be embedded in the issued X.509 certificate.